msquidward17/lab02/hyang.md

 ### **Wanderers — NPCs encountered in several locations and wander around Hallownest**
 Cloth

--Stay alive and let's meet again on the road ahead.
+- Stay alive and let's meet again on the road ahead.

 Tiso

--The perfect challenge.
+- The perfect challenge.
 I can already taste my victory...

 Zote

--Know this, cur.
+- Know this, cur.
 I am Zote the Mighty, a knight of great renown.

 Quirrel

--What is this feeling?...
+- What is this feeling?...
 So familiar.
 Drawn forward yet repelled.

 Hornet

--I know what you are.
+- I know what you are.
 I know what you'd try to do.
 I can't allow it.

 Bretta

--Ohhh... please... don't leave me behind!
+- Ohhh... please... don't leave me behind!

 The Grimm Troupe

--Burn the father, feed the child.
+- Burn the father, feed the child.

 ## _Citations_